 In addition to typical opiate withdrawal symptoms, symptoms can develop that are similar to withdrawing from an NRSI.
 These two sets of withdrawal side effects combined together are what makes tramadol withdrawal so difficult and even dangerous.
 These symptoms are referred to as A-typical opioid withdrawal symptoms and include:

 - Unusual sensory experiences including numbness and prickling in the extremities

 Very few that are tramadol dependent can complete detox or tapering off regime without support.
 The vast majority relapse even if dependence has inadvertently occurred through following a prescription.

 Medical experts recommend tapering off tramadol over a period of time or undergoing a full medical detox.
 However, an individual who decides to quit tramadol should always be overseen by a doctor or detox clinic staff.

-How long tramadol stays in your system
+How long does Tramadol stay in your system?

 Tramadol is available in short-acting and long-acting formulas.
 Extended-release tramadol will stay in your system longer than short release.